C-Vac/GoblinGPT/goblinscript/Inactive/30 Goblin Grimoire.md

 The Goblin Grimoire, a detailed record of my aspirations and ventures, serves as a guiding light and a source of inspiration on the path to greatness.

+[There are even more undocumented projects in varying states of completion still left to discover.
+Perhaps you will be the one to record them?]

 ### Project: GoblinGPT Brain Integration (Priority Level: Catastrophic)

 - **Objective:** To establish a deeper connection between GoblinGPT and GG's brain, facilitating seamless knowledge transfer, skill development, and task management.